Skip to main content

 • Send an HTTP Request step

-• Any step that you can Switch to HTTP Mode
+• Any step that can be switched to HTTP mode

-1. In the step Properties tab, expand the Execution Options section.
+1. Open Execution Options: In the step's Properties tab, expand the Execution Options section.

-2. Set the Return Response as File option to Yes.
+2. Enable file response: Set Return response as file to Yes.

 "content_type": "application/json; charset=utf-8",